kajott/CompoKit/README.md

 - Graphics compo background music
   - a selection of nice, not too bombastic demoscene music *(not included in the repository)*
   - a script ("`play_shuffled.cmd`") to generate shuffled playlists of whole directories and play them back, using the [Balanced Shuffle](https://keyj.emphy.de/balanced-shuffle/) algorithm
+- Other tools: [FFmpeg](http://ffmpeg.org/) (for quick editing or transcoding of media files, should the need arise)

 The following applications are **not** included for bloat or licensing reasons, but may be required for full functionality:
 - Google Chrome (for WebGL demos and Sahli)